- Fall, Spring, Summer, Academic Year

 Consult with your Study Abroad advisor for any clarification about fees and billing.
 Note that when you withdraw from a program, any money already paid directly to a program provider and/or a host university will potentially be forfeited.
 Check with your specific provider/host university for details.
 Additional penalties for cancellation of airline tickets may also apply.
 Check with your airline for further details.

-The online application for the fall and academic year session of this program will be available from 8/1 to 10/15.
+The online application for the Summer, Fall, and Academic Year Sessions will be available from 12/1 to 3/15

 Click here for UI's online study abroad application.